ethdebug/solidity-data-representation/src/types.md

 This will be our fourfold division of types.
 Some other type terminology, as defined by the language, is useful:

-*Value types* are certain specific direct types; see the [table of direct types](#user-content-types-overview-overview-of-the-types-direct-types-table-of-direct-types) for a list of which ones.

 The term *reference types* refers collectively to multivalue and lookup types.

 A *static type* is either